jvance963/Project-One/README.md

 - open your terminal on your computer and clone the repository on the destination folder of your choice.
 -Once complete then "cd" into the folder and with the command "open index.html" this will open the file locally and you can run the application.
 -This application will run best in google chrome.

-In hangman the word to guess is represented by a row of dashes, representing each letter of the word.
-In most variants, proper nouns, such as names, places, and brands, are not allowed.
-Slang words, sometimes referred to as informal or shortened words, are also not allowed.
-If the guessing player suggests a letter which occurs in the word, the other player writes it in all its correct positions.
-If the suggested letter or number does not occur in the word, the other player draws one element of a hanged man stick figure as a tally mark.

-The player guessing the word may, at any time, attempt to guess the whole word.
-If the word is correct, the game is over and the guesser wins.
-Otherwise, the other player may choose to penalize the guesser by adding an element to the diagram.
-On the other hand, if the other player makes enough incorrect guesses to allow his opponent to complete the diagram, the game is also over, this time with the guesser losing.
-However, the guesser can also win by guessing all the letters or numbers that appears in the word, thereby completing the word, before the diagram is completed.